CoCoIns: Consistent Subject Generation via Contrastive Instantiated Concepts: Experimental Results

 \subsection{Extensions}

-\Paragraph{Multi-Subject Consistency} In addition to analyzing images with single subjects, we show our potential to support consistency between images with multiple subjects. \Cref{fig:multi} contains two sets of examples of a man and a woman in different settings.
-We use two different input codes for two subjects and generate the images with the model trained on single-subject data.
-While the model has never seen two faces in an image, it can identify face areas and maintain subject consistency.
-Despite some entanglements and influence between subjects, the results demonstrate the potential to extend the model to multi-subject settings.
+\Paragraph{General Concepts} Since our approach imposes no constraints on subject classes, we also demonstrate that it can be applied to general concepts.
+We train the model with animal~\citep{choi2020starganv2} and car~\citep{yu15lsun} images.
+The examples in \Cref{fig:animal} show that the model can potentially be applied to more concept categories beyond humans.

-\Paragraph{General Concepts} Since our approach does not involve any constraint of subject classes, we also show that it can be applied to general concepts.
-We finetune the model trained with face images over animal faces~\cite{choi2020starganv2}, which consists of only 10k cats and dogs images.
-The examples in \Cref{fig:animal} show that with slight fine-tuning, the model can potentially be applied to more concepts besides human subjects.
+\Paragraph{Multi-Subject Consistency} In addition to analyzing single subjects, we demonstrate our ability to maintain consistency across images with multiple subjects. \Cref{fig:multi} contains two sets of examples of a man and a woman in different settings.
+We use two different input codes for the two subjects and generate the images with the model trained on single-subject data.
+While the model has never seen two faces in an image, it can identify face regions and maintain consistency for multiple subjects.
+Despite some entanglement and influence between subjects, the results demonstrate the potential to extend the model to multi-subject scenarios.